According to the Centers for Disease Control and Prevention, nearly a quarter of Americans do not meet the National Physical Activity Guidelines.

 Where We Are

 Exercise Rx currently provides resources for UW Medicine healthcare providers and users in the Seattle area.
 It displays options such as aquatic exercises, disabled accessible and senior or kid-friendly activities, walking groups, strength training and other exercise opportunities.
 Exercise Rx also provides online resources and suggestions for home-based exercises to best support diverse needs and ability levels.

-Additionally, our team is developing an app with the UW Department of Computer Science & Engineering that will be piloted to help promote sustainable behavior change in patients around their physical activity habits.
+Additionally, our team is developing an app with the Ubicomp Lab in the Allen School of Computer Science & Engineering that will be piloted to help promote sustainable behavior change in patients around their physical activity habits.